 - Legal services – Lawyers and other legal professionals provide professional services including advice on legal matters and representing people in court.
-Barristers and solicitors are lawyers with different qualifications and areas of expertise.
+Barristers are lawyers with different qualifications and areas of expertise.

 - Creative and marketing services – Marketers and other creatives including advertising professionals, PR consultants, copywriters and digital marketers all provide professional services to businesses.
 Marketing executives utilise a range of professional skills to promote products, services and ideas for businesses.

 How to get started in professional services

 Anyone considering a career in financial services usually comes from a mathematical background.
 However, it is not always necessary to achieve university-level qualifications.
 Many financial sector employers offer school leaver programmes for young people entering the workplace straight after Year 12.
 These provide practical on-the-job training and the chance to earn while you learn.
 University graduate-level positions typically have higher starting salaries.
 Certain financial careers require specific formal qualifications which can be earned while working, such as a recognised accountancy qualification.
 Some employers offer apprenticeships and a few allow candidates to study for a degree on the side while working.